kyma-project/kyma/tools/docsbuilder/README.md

 ## Overview

 This project is used for building and pushing documentation-related Docker images.
-They are built from sources (`/docs` directory on this repository).
+The images are built from documentation sources which are located in the `docs` directory in this repository.

-> **Note:** This is a temporary solution, before migration to the new Documentation Delivery concept.
+> **NOTE:** This is a temporary solution, before the migration to the new Documentation Delivery concept.

 ## Prerequisites